Eli Review does not include a gradebook.

 The work students do in Eli Review as writers and reviewers, however, is valuable enough to grade.

 If you are assigning rapid feedback iterations such that students are writing smaller bits, reviewing those bits for a few criteria, and revising some of those drafts using a revision plan and/or a resubmission, students will do a lot of work in Eli.
 For example, many courses end up with 40-50+ tasks, even in accelerated terms.

 As described below, three approaches can be used for assessment:

 Eli’s purpose is to help students get better at giving feedback and revising, and they need deliberate practice in order to improve.
 Grading a single instance of that practice on its quality penalizes students for engaging in the learning process.
-If you encourage students to use all of Eli’s features, they can complete the following elements for points:
+Instead, grade across time.